frictionlessdata/livemark/pages/guides-and-tutorials/data-journalism.md

 ## Data Visualizations

-Livemark provides many ways of visualizing differnt kinds of data.
+Livemark provides many ways of visualizing different kinds of data.
 For example, you can add a chart using a corresponding feature:

 ```yaml
 '''yaml chart